danilobecke/codemaze/README.md

 <a name=plagrep></a>
 ### Plagiarism Report

-Codemaze uses **Stanford's MOSS** as a plagiarism report tool.
+Codemaze uses **Stanford's Moss** as a plagiarism report tool.
 This is optional, but if you want it to work, the following steps must be followed:

 #### Get a user ID: